-- The composition of the ICT varies in response to the member's unique needs and priorities.
+• The composition of the ICT varies in response to the member's unique needs and priorities.
 All individuals participating in a SCO plan are assigned a:

-- Primary Care Clinician who is a community-based physician or nurse practitioner credentialed with our SCO program
+Primary Care Clinician who is a community-based physician or nurse practitioner credentialed with our SCO program

-- SCO Care Manager who is a registered nurse coordinating care for our members across the care continuum
+SCO Care Manager who is a registered nurse coordinating care for our members across the care continuum

-- Geriatric Support Services Coordinator (GSSC) who coordinates home and community based services
+Geriatric Support Services Coordinator (GSSC) who coordinates home and community-based services

 - Additional SCO staff may be incorporated into the ICT as needed:

 - Nurse Practitioner

 - Specialty providers

 - Behavioral Health Care Manager

-- Social Work Care Manger
+- Social Work Care Manager

 - Pharmacist

 - Geriatrician

-SCO Care Manger's Role Within the ICT
+SCO Care Manager's Role Within the ICT

 - Meets with the member in their home and conducts clinical assessments.
-The initial assessments occur within the first thirty days of enrollment and are followed by ongoing assessments throughout the member's enrollment. - Uses the results of those assessments in collaboration with the other members of the ICT to identify member needs and create individualized care plans (ICPs) to address those needs.
-ICPs are person centered and include the member's selfmanagement goals and preferences. - Schedules meetings with the member's ICT to update the team on progress towards goals and/or new member issues that need to be addressed - Works with the transition of care (TOC) team to ensure seamless member transitions between care settings (for example, from inpatient hospitalization to home).
+The initial assessments occur within the first thirty days of enrollment and are followed by ongoing assessments throughout the member's enrollment. - Uses the results of assessments in collaboration with the other members of the ICT to identify member needs and create individualized care plans (ICPs) to address those needs. - Schedules meetings with the member's ICT to update the team on progress towards goals and/or new member issues that need to be addressed. - Works with the transition of care (TOC) team to ensure seamless member transitions between care settings (for example, from inpatient hospitalization to home).